|

 Instructions

-1. Begin by placing your whole chicken, breast side down, in the base of a large baking dish or Dutch oven.
+1. Place chicken, breast side down, in the base of a large roasting pan or Dutch oven.
 We have a couple of Le Creuset Dutch Oven’s for this and love them!

 2. Dry off your chicken with a towel until dry.

-4. Fill your pot around half full of water.
+4. Fill your pot around half to two-thirds full of water.

 5. Add a splash of apple cider vinegar.